 Purely for convenience, the main links to the paperback editions on this page direct you to Amazon.
 Depending on which part of the world you’re in, you may be taken – or want to switch – to your own region’s Amazon site.

-If you find any of the titles marked as “temporarily out of stock” – do not despair!
-You can either order the book from Amazon anyway (they will bring it into stock again for you shortly), or you can choose an alternative provider by clicking on the ‘New’ and ‘Used’ purchase options directly underneath the price field next to the cover image.
+Should you find any of the titles marked as “temporarily out of stock”, you can either order the book from Amazon anyway (they will bring it into stock again for you), or you can choose an alternative provider by clicking on the ‘New’ and ‘Used’ purchase options directly underneath the price field next to the cover image.
 There you will usually find several sources that can and do deliver within one or two days.

-And if you have your own serious misgivings about Amazon and the unreasonable power it wields, and want to support your local bookstore instead, please do so!
+And if you have misgivings about Amazon and want to support your local bookstore instead, please do so!
 You can easily order any of these titles through any book seller, by quoting the relevant ISBN.

 (The eBook links take you to a mini-portal where you can choose your favourite provider.
 The options here currently are Barnes & Noble for Nook, Kobo, Scribd, 24 Symbols and Angus & Robertson.)